-- a.
+a.
 Expansion of Development outside of the Standard Buffer.
-Expansion of existing development outside the standard buffer shall be permitted, provided all other applicable provisions are met. - b.
+Expansion of existing development outside the standard buffer shall be permitted, provided all other applicable provisions are met.

+b.
 Expansion of Development within the Standard Buffer.
-Structures in existence on the effective date of this program that do not meet the setback or buffer requirements of this program may be remodeled or reconstructed; provided, that the new construction or related a ctivity does not exceed the standard height limit, and does not further intrude into the standard buffer except where mitigation is a pplied pursuant to the mitigation options to achieve no net loss for new or redevelopment activities table (Chapter 22.800, Appendix B).
-Mitigation may be waived where the expansion occurs directly upland of the existing structure and where such expansion does not require removal of intact native vegetation or expansion of impervious surfaces. - c.
+Structures in existence on the effective date of this program that do not meet the setback or buffer requirements of this program may be remodeled or reconstructed; provided, that the new construction or related activity does not exceed the standard height limit, and does not further intrude into the standard buffer except where mitigation is a pplied pursuant to the mitigation options to achieve no net loss for new or redevelopment activities table (Chapter 22.800, Appendix B).
+Mitigation may be waived where the expansion occurs directly upland of the existing structure and where such expansion does not require removal of intact native vegetation or expansion of impervious surfaces.

+c.
 Expansion of Development below the Reduced Standard Buffer.
+Expansion of existing development below the reduced standard buffer may only occur if a pproved through a shoreline variance pursuant to 22.550.100(E). occur according to the following criteria.
+To reduce the procedural burden on applicants, in some cases the variance may be approved a dministratively as a Type II decision according to the criteria below and the variance criteria in Section 22.500.100(E):

-Expansion of existing development below the reduced standard buffer may occur a coording to the following criteria. - i.
-Expansion of development shall not occur further waterward of the existing structure, unless no other feasible option exists due to physical constraints of the property. - ii.
-Any expansion below the reduced standard buffer shall require a shoreline mitigation plan (see Section 22.700.140). - iii.
-Expansion within the outer twenty-five percent of the reduced standard buffer or within any portion of the buffer in the shoreline residential designation shall require a Type II administrative variance, except under the conditions of subsection (iv) below.
-Expansion within the waterward seventy-five percent of the reduced standard buffer shall require a Type III variance. - iv.
-Expansion of a single-family residence below the reduced standard buffer may be allowed through an administrative variance for limited expansions of no more than 25% of the existing gross floor area or 625 square feet, whichever is less, if expanding into an existing legally cleared area and located no further waterward than the existing structure.
+i.
+Expansion of development shall not occur further waterward of the existing structure, unless no other feasible option exists due to physical constraints of the property.

+ii.
+Any expansion below the reduced standard buffer shall require a shoreline mitigation plan (see Section 22.700.140).

+iii.
+Expansion within the outer twenty-five percent of the reduced standard buffer or within a ny portion of the buffer in the shoreline residential designation shall require a Type II a dministrative variance, a ccording to except under the conditions of subsection (iv) below.
+Expansion within the waterward seventy-five percent of the reduced standard buffer shall require a Type III variance.

+iv.
+Expansion of a single-family residence below the reduced standard buffer may be allowed through an Type II administrative variance for limited expansions of no more than 25% of the existing gross floor area or 625 square feet, which ever is less, if expanding into an existing legally cleared area and located no further waterward than the existing structure.